Understand the _N_ Automatic Variable in SAS

 data test5; do _N_=1 by 1 until (lr); set have end=lr; put _N_=; end; run;

 In this post, I have presented _N_ variable: I have discussed what the _N_ variable is and perhaps more important, what it is not.
 I have discussed a few common misconceptions among SAS programmers and demonstrated a few examples where the automatic variable comes in handy.
 Next week, I will blog about the less commonly known _IORC_ Variable.
+Also, you can read about the automatic _I_ variable in the post Implicit Vs Explicit Array in SAS.

 You can download the entire code from this post here.